mike-lischke/vscode-antlr4/README.md

 * Syntax coloring for ANTLR grammars (.g and .g4 files).
 * An own color theme, which not only includes all the [recommended groups](http://manual.macromates.com/en/language_grammars), but also some special rules for grammar elements that you don't find in other themes.
-* Syntax and some semantic error checking (symbol matchin)
+* Syntax and some semantic error checking (symbol matching)
 * Quick navigation via ctrl/cmd+click.
 * The symbol list for quick navigation (via shift+ctrl/cmd+O).
 * Hovers (tooltips) with symbol information.